Home » DIY » outdoor living » Rustic Ladder Plant Display

 PIN IT!

 I only had one planter to display on it for this photo shoot.
 When I make another, I will make it taller using a longer 4×4.
-Since I didn’t really know what I was doing I just grabbed the first one I could find.
-Winking smile I might cut the top of the 4×4 on an angle the next time.
+Since I didn’t really know what I was doing, I just grabbed the first one I could find.
+Winking smile I might cut the top of the 4×4 at an angle the next time.

 You could make this with new lumber, but I would use treated lumber for outdoors.

-I love making fun and easy projects to fill the time at the end of a day or while I’m waiting for paint to dry.
+I love making fun, easy projects to fill time at the end of the day or while I’m waiting for paint to dry.
 There is still a lot of this reclaimed lumber left in my stash for many more projects.

 See another fun reclaimed wood planter here